Bilateralism with incompatible proofs and refutations: Introduction

-Nelson argues in~\cite{NelsonConstructiveFalsity} that this novel conception of negation naturally entails a revision of the principles of intuitionistic logic, thereby explaining why these systems are often regarded as {\em alternatives} to intuitionism rather than mere extensions of it.
-In fact, although both weak and strong falsity may reasonably be regarded as constructive, the contents of a proof of strong negation are substantially stronger.
 This also leads to a surprising (constructive) recovery of some classical equalities.
-In Nelson's original definitions, from a proof of $\nn\forall x P(x)$ it follows the existence of a particular $a$ for which $\nn P(a)$ holds, hence also $\exists x\!\nn P(x)$.
-Since a proof of $\exists x\!\nn P(x)$ requires production of some object $a$ for which $\nn P(a)$ holds, if such a proof is available $a$ itself is an effective counterexample to the claim that $\forall x P(x)$, hence it follows that $\nn\forall x P(x)$.
-This means that, just as in classical logic, $\exists x\!\nn P(x)$ is equivalent to $\nn\forall x P(x)$, although the reason for this equivalence is entirely different.
-In classical logic, it holds because the conditions for proving an existential statement are {\em weaker}, whereas in Nelson's logic it holds because the conditions for proving a negation are {\em stronger}.
+In Nelson's original definitions, from a proof of $\nn\forall x \phi(x)$ it follows that the existence of a particular $a$ for which $\nn \phi(a)$ holds, hence also $\exists x\!\nn \phi(x)$.
+Conversely, since a proof of $\exists x\!\nn \phi(x)$ requires production of some object $a$ for which $\nn \phi(a)$ holds, if such a proof is available $a$ itself is an effective counterexample to the claim that $\forall x \phi(x)$, hence it follows that $\nn\forall x \phi(x)$.
+This means that, just as in classical logic, $\exists x\!\nn \phi(x)$ is equivalent to $\nn\forall x \phi(x)$, but {\em for entirely different reasons}!
+In classical logic the equivalence arises because the conditions for proving an existential statement are {\em weaker}, whereas in Nelson's logic it arises because the conditions for proving a negation are {\em stronger}.

-Since to constructively prove $\phi$ we need to provide an effective construction of $\phi$, and to constructively prove $\nn\phi$ we need to provide an effective counterexample to $\phi$, Nelson's constructive falsity can be interpreted as putting the contents of positive and negative statements on equal footing.
+{\bf Falsity and bilateralism.} Constructively proving a formula $\phi$ requires providing a {\em constructive proof} of $\phi$.
+Dually, proving the negation $\nn\phi$ requires a {\em constructive disproof}--a constructive method that demonstrates that $\phi$ cannot hold.
+Hence Nelson's constructive falsity can be interpreted as putting the contents of positive and negative statements on equal footing.
 This is essentially what is also done in {\em logical bilateralism}, an approach to logic in which positive and negative statements are not taken as mutually interdefinable.
-Bilateralism was originally presented by Rumfitt to provide a proof-theoretic justification of classical logic \cite{Rumfitt2000-RUMYAN-2}, but it was later repurposed for intuitionism and its falsificationalist dual \cite{ShramkoYaroslav} through the logic $\Bint$, presented by Wansing in \cite{Wan110.1093/logcom/ext035}.
+Bilateralism was originally presented by Rumfitt~\cite{Rumfitt2000-RUMYAN-2} to provide a proof-theoretic justification of classical logic, but it was later repurposed for intuitionism and its falsificationalist dual \cite{ShramkoYaroslav} through Wansing's logic $\Bint$~\cite{Wan110.1093/logcom/ext035}.
+In short, $\Bint$ is a bilateral bi-intuitionistic logic~\cite{rauszer1980algebraic,DBLP:conf/tableaux/Gore00}, combining the verificationist account of constructivism expressed through intuitionistic logic and its falsificationalist dual-intuitionistic counterpart in a single, unified framework.